gabemule/git-aliases/docs/commands/README.md

 git rollback  # for rollback
-git jerrypick # for cherry-pick git workspace # for workspace management
+git jerrypick # for cherry-pick git workspace # for workspace management git ssh-config # for SSH key and identity management
 ```

 ## Testing Commands